Electricity rates

 Background

 On January 18, 2023, the PUB issued its decision on NTPC’s General Rate Application (GRA).
 The PUB Decision included eight directives to NTPC that needed to be incorporated into a Compliance Filing.
-A link to the Decision can be found here.

 Based on implementation of those directives, NTPC was required to propose new rates for all rate zones.
 The filing was submitted to the PUB on February 17, 2023.
-A link to the Compliance Filing can be found here.

 Among the directives provided to NTPC were the following: